ORCID/public-data-sync/README.md

 * Required:
    * p: Local path where you want to place the ORCID data dump
 * Optional:
-   * f: Format, the public data dump is provided in two different formats XML and JSON, the default one is XML
+   * f: Format, the records are provided in two different formats, XML and JSON, the default one is XML
-   * v: Version, the public data dump is provided in the two supported API versions, 1.2 and 2.0, the default one is 2.0
+   * v: Version, the records are provided in the two supported API versions, 1.2 and 2.0, the default one is 2.0

 Start the sync process providing at least the path parameter, as follows:

+python sync.py -p `<PATH>`
-python dump.py -p `<PATH>`
+python sync_modified.py -p `<PATH>`

 ## Q&A